peace-and-harmony/image-matting/README.md

 ### The Story So Far

 MODNet was designed for portrait matting.
 Here, we adapted the architectures of MODNet to the domain of clothing matting.
+Aim to extract the clothing matte from daily photos.

+### notebooks

 #### MODNet